Blog

 IK ratings measure a fixture’s ability to withstand mechanical impact, expressed as IKXX (00–10).

-• IK00: No protection against impact.
+• IK00: No impact protection

-• IK05: Resistant to 0.7 joules (small accidental knocks).
+• IK05: Withstands 0.7 joules (small accidental knocks)

 Applications: